All Episodes

 That's the night that Obama will accept his party's nomination, supposedly outside at Invesco Field at Mile High in Denver.

-Quite the contrary, it probably has hurt him.
+It probably has hurt him.

 Now, August 28th is also the 40th anniversary of the I Have a Dream speech by the Reverend Dr. Martin Luther King Jr.

-Is there any doubt, ladies and gentlemen, that the Democrat Party and Obama will turn that acceptance speech into not the second coming of JFK, but rather the second coming of the Reverend Dr. Martin Martin Luther King Jr.
+Is there any doubt, ladies and gentlemen, that the Democrat Party and Obama will turn that acceptance speech into not the second coming of JFK, but rather the second coming of the Reverend Dr. Martin Luther King Jr.

 There's not a week or two between the conventions this time.

-And it's gonna be fascinating.
+And it's going to be fascinating.

-You go back in 2004, 1998, uh, a number of years, you'll find that Democrats had 15 to 18 point leads over the Republican nominee at this point in the campaign, at this point in the summer.
+You go back in 2004, 1998, a number of years, you'll find that Democrats had 15 to 18 point leads over the Republican nominee at this point in the campaign, at this point in the summer.

 And Barry doesn't have that.